probml/pyprobml/scripts/vae/README.md

 - Pytorch Lightning  == 1.4.0
 - CUDA enabled computing device

+## To download this subdirectory only

+Copy the url of the subdirectory and past it to this [webstie](https://download-directory.github.io) and then download this subdirectory as a zipfile

 ## Instruction For Training The Model

 ### Download celeba data